 Cessna 188 Pacific rescue

-A few days before Christmas, on the morning of December 20th 1978, a lone Cessna was making its way across the Pacific Ocean.
+A few days before Christmas, on the morning of December 20th, 1978, a lone Cessna was making its way across the Pacific Ocean.
 Piloted by Jay Prochnow, a retired US Navy pilot.
-The long trans Pacific flight was Initially planned as a four stage, two ship, transoceanic delivery of two Cessna 188s, from the United States, to Australia.
-Unfortunately the second Cessna crashed shortly after take off from Pago Pago.
+The long trans-Pacific flight was Initially planned as a four-stage, two-ship, transoceanic delivery of two Cessna 188s from the United States to Australia.
+Unfortunately, the second Cessna crashed shortly after takeoff from Pago Pago.
 Jay had elected to continue to journey across the Pacific on his own.

 .